icarus-sim/icarus-sim.github.io/index.md

 tagline: Caching simulator for Information Centric Networking (ICN)
 ---

-Icarus is a Python-based discrete-event simulator for evaluating caching performance in Information Centric Networks (ICN).
+Icarus is a Python-based discrete-event simulator for evaluating the performance of networks of caches like Information Centric Networks (ICN).

 Icarus is not bound to any specific ICN architecture.
 Its design allows users to implement and evaluate new caching policies or caching and routing strategy